 Richard leads Fast Track’s research and editorial, working closely with sponsors and companies within our network.
 He was the enterprise editor of The Daily and Sunday Telegraph for nine years, covering private companies and government policy towards business.
 He trained in journalism at Euromoney, part of The Daily Mail & General Trust, after completing his degree at Manchester University.

-Lucy is responsible for delivering the 20th anniversary Fast Track 100 event, and account managing Virgin.
-Prior to joining Fast Track in 2011, she spent four years at ship-based forum organisers Richmond Events.
+Lucy is responsible for account managing Virgin, and working closely with other sponsors including BMW and UBS.
+Prior to joining Fast Track in 2001, she spent four years at ship-based forum organisers Richmond Events.
 She has a degree in photography from Nottingham Trent University.

 Lindsay is responsible for helping with business development and working with our sponsors to ensure they get a good return on investment.
 She was previously a lawyer with Gowling WLG, where she trained in commercial and real estate law.
 She has a degree in modern history from Oxford University, and also studied at Princeton University.

 Faye is executive assistant to Hamish Stevenson and also helps with business development.
 She previously worked for a successful entrepreneur and has experience in banking and private equity, including as head of research for Skillcapital.
 Prior to this she worked for Vision Capital and Goldman Sachs.
 She has a masters in chemistry from Bristol University.